AndyShiue/Ende-readme/README.md

 }
 ```

-A `data` with a single variant parameters of which are named is called a record.
+A `data` with a single variant all normal parameters of which are named is called a record.
+The compiler treats records different from normal `data` in subtle ways.
 Members of an instance of a record can either be accessed by its name after a dot (`.`) or by pattern matching.

 ```rust